 - University of South Carolina

 Rachel Krautsack '13 is strings teacher in the Charleston County School District in Charleston, S.C.
-In addition, she directs the county-wide youth orchestra and works with the summer strings program.
-The internships she acquired at BW with the Youth Orchestra and New Horizons program prepared her to enter her career with teaching experience.
+She also directs the county-wide youth orchestra and works with the summer strings program.
+Internships with BW's youth orchestra and New Horizons prepared her to enter her career with teaching experience.

 Laura Schupbach '10 is choir director, woodwinds instructor and musical theater director at Hawken Middle School in Lyndhurst, Ohio.
 Hands-on teaching experiences at BW helped her gain skills in crafting and executing music lessons.
 Professional memberships provided her with internship opportunities.

-Jared Rawlings '04 is a Ph.D. candidate at the University of Michigan School of Music, Theatre & Dance.
-BW taught him the importance of service and compelling musical leadership, which guide and inform his pedagogical practices.
-His research interests include social justice, pre-service music teacher education and bullying in schools.
+Jared Rawlings '04 is Ph.D. candidate at the University of Michigan School of Music, Theatre & Dance.
+BW taught him the importance of service and compelling leadership, values that guide and inform his pedagogical practices.
+His research interests include social justice, pre-service music teacher education and bullying.

 Chair, Professional Studies Department